May 17 Movement

-May 17 Movement is a prominent Tamil National Civil rights movement fighting for the justice for the Tamil Genocide in Tamil Eelam & the rights of Tamils in Tamil Nadu.
+The May 17 Movement is a Tamil civil rights movement which advocates for justice for the Tamil genocide in Tamil Eelam, as well as the rights of Tamils in Tamil Nadu and around the world.

-History
+Overview

-May 17 Movement was formed in May 2009 during the war in Sri Lanka when thousands of Tamils were killed.
-It was founded by activist Thirumurugan Gandhi in 2009.
-It is a Tamil nationalism movement based in Tamil Nadu, works for Worldwide Tamil people and caste annihilation.
-This is the only active movement actively involved in the exposing the controversial TFA(Trade Facilitation Agreement) policy of the World Trade Organization (WTO) accepted and signed by the Government of India.
+The May 17 Movement was formed in May 2009, founded by activist Thirumurugan Gandhi during the Sri Lankan civil war, where thousands of Tamils were killed.
+It is a Tamil nationalist movement based in Tamil Nadu which works towards a goal of ending the caste system.
+The movement intends to draw attention to the controversial Trade Facilitation Agreement policy of the World Trade Organization (WTO) accepted and signed by the government of India.

-May 17 movement consistently advocates for the liberation of Tamil Eelam, a separate state of Eelam Tamils.
-It has also spoken in the Geneva human rights sessions in the United Nations (UN) since 2015, in support of the nations without states, indigenous peoples and communities which have faced war crimes against the imperial forces.
-Led by Thirumurugan Gandhi, it has represented the Tamil civil society in Permanent Peoples' Tribunal for Sri Lanka in Bremen, Germany in 2013.
+The May 17 movement advocates for the liberation of Tamil Eelam, seeking a separate state for Sri Lankan Tamils.
+Since 2016, it has spoken to United Nations (UN) human rights sessions in Geneva in support of the nations without states, indigenous peoples, and communities which have faced war crimes.
+It represented the Tamil civil society in Permanent Peoples' Tribunal for Sri Lanka in Bremen, Germany in 2013.

-May 17 Movement coordinates and Gathers all the people at Chennai Marina beach (Tamizhar Kadal) to conduct the candleLight Vigil on 3rd Sunday on the Month of May every Year to mark the remembrance of 2009 Tamil Eezham Genocide.
-Every Year leaders from various parties, and peoples from various demography across Tamil Nadu gathers for this event.
-Regardless of their political differences, all the leaders participate and mourn for the genocide happened for tamils and unanimously raise slogan for Liberation of Tamil Eezham as the only solution, and demand for the Referendum for Eezham.
+Every year, on the third Sunday of May, the May 17 Movement coordinates a candlelight vigil at Chennai Marina beach (Tamizhar Kadal) to observe Mullivaikkal Remembrance Day, marking the massacre of Tamils by government forces at the end of the Sri Lankan civil war.
+People from across Tamil Nadu gather to mourn the Tamil genocide, call for the Liberation of Tamil Eezham, and demand a referendum for Eezham.